day0market/pyalgotrader/docs/cta_strategy.md

 ```
 &nbsp;

-### Loading Historical Data
+###  loading historical data

-Responsible for loading historical data corresponding to species，roughly has4Steps：
+ responsible for loading historical data corresponding to species ， roughly has 4 steps ：
-- The different data types，DividedKWire mode andTickmode；
+-  the different data types ， divided K wire mode and Tick mode ；
-- byselect().where()method，Conditionally select data from the database，Which includes screening criteria：vt_symbol、 Backtesting Start Date、Backtesting end date、KLine cycle（KOffline Mode）；
+-  by select().where() method ， conditionally select data from the database ， which includes screening criteria ：vt_symbol,   backtesting start date ,  backtesting end date , K line cycle （K offline mode ）；
-- order_by(DbBarData.datetime)It represents the data to be loaded chronologically；
+- order_by(DbBarData.datetime) it represents the data to be loaded chronologically ；
-- Loading data is carried out in an iterative manner，The final data is storedself.history_data。
+-  loading data is carried out in an iterative manner ， the final data is stored self.history_data.

 ```
     def load_data(self):
         """"""
-        self.output("Begins loading historical data")
+        self.output(" begins loading historical data ")

         if self.mode == BacktestingMode.BAR:
             s = (